 Workman Song has all of the hallmarks of the well-kept secret, it’s just that the secret has been getting out.
-At the center of this peculiar labor of love is prodigious singer-songwriter Sean McMahon, his soul-stirring voice and his storytelling: a dialogue with friends, lovers, and God which forms a prolific body of work spanning the intimately folksy to the oddly psychedelic, drawing together the threads of Dylan, Bowie, Buckley, and the Dead.
+At the center of this peculiar labor of love is prodigious singer-songwriter Sean McMahon, his soul-stirring voice and his storytelling: a dialogue with friends, lovers, and God which forms a prolific body of work spanning the intimately folksy to the epically psychedelic, drawing together the threads of Bowie, Bruce, Buckley, Dylan, and the Dead.

 “What McMahon has developed is a sound that transcends anything currently in the New York music scene.” – The Deli Magazine